AZAL-KHAN/Eks-Cluster-Terrafrom/README.md

-# Notes App – EKS Cluster using Terraform
+# EKS Cluster using Terraform

 This repository provisions an Amazon EKS cluster using **Terraform**.